-R350.3 A registered auditor shall not assume custody of client money or other assets unless permitted to do so by law and in accordance with any conditions under which such custody may be taken.

-- As part of client and engagement acceptance procedures related to assuming custody of client money or assets, a registered auditor shall: - (a) Make inquiries about the source of the assets; and - (b) Consider related legal and regulatory obligations.
+- R350.3 A registered auditor shall not assume custody of client money or other assets unless permitted to do so by law and in accordance with any conditions under which such custody may be taken. - R350.4 As part of client and engagement acceptance procedures related to assuming custody of client money or assets, a registered auditor shall: - (a) Make inquiries about the source of the assets; and - (b) Consider related legal and regulatory obligations.

-(350.4 A1 has been amended into a SA Requirement para R350.4a SA)
+(350.4 A1 has been elevated into a South African requirement R350.4a SA)